In the Beginning…

 This positive move also guided PenAir to a newer, fresher, streamlined look with a new attitude, energy, dedication and branding, through a complete logo reface.

-After celebrating its 60th anniversary in 2015, PenAir continued to grow with the addition of new routes throughout the lower 48.
-On March 21st, PenAir added service between its hub in Portland (opened in September of 2015) and North Bend/Coos Bay, Oregon.
+PenAir continued to grow with the addition of new routes throughout the lower 48 in 2016, adding services between its hub in Portland (opened in September of 2015) and North Bend/Coos Bay, Oregon.
 One month later, on April 21st, PenAir added two additional routes out of the same hub to: Eureka/Arcata and Redding, California.

 PenAir purchased 5 Saab 2000s in 2015, primarily for their Alaska operations, offering a larger plane and a faster flight between Anchorage and Dutch Harbor and the Bristol Bay region.

 In 2017 PenAir after some years of growth in the “Lower 48” had lost some of its Essential Air Services routes and entered Chapter 11.
 It consolidated their services all back to Alaska and in December 2018 its assets were purchased by J F Lehman and Co and became part of Alaska’s largest local regional carrier Ravn Air Group.